Roo-Amadou-CS-Comps/Main/tool/README.md

 - Add logging capabilities to track attempts and results.
 - Implement delays between attempts to avoid detection and lockout.
 - Extend support for other authentication methods (e.g., RDP, SSH).
-- Add specifications in usernames / passwords (length, special characters, etc.)
+- Improve the filtering system for usernames and passwords (e.g., allowing exclusion of certain characters).
+- Explore integration with machine learning to detect patterns in failed attempts.
-- Other things Amadou and Roo have discussed
+- Implement features Amadou and Roo have discussed, such as more complex traversal algorithms and additional protocols.

 ## License

 This tool is provided for educational purposes and ethical hacking only.
-Ensure you have permission from the designers before testing on any network or system.
+Ensure you have permission from the network or system owners before testing.
 Unauthorized use is illegal and punishable by law.
 This tool is currently under development for a senior thesis under Professor Jeff Ondich at Carleton College.
-Fall '24: Building Hacking Tools from Scratch

 ---

 ### Contributors

-- Amadou Touré '25, Carleton College. tourea@carleton.edu
+- **Amadou Touré** '25, Carleton College. [tourea@carleton.edu](mailto:tourea@carleton.edu)
-- Roo Case '25, Carleton College. croo@carleton.edu
+- **Roo Case** '25, Carleton College. [croo@carleton.edu](mailto:croo@carleton.edu)

 ---